jnfabbs/alx-low_level_programming/0x14-bit_manipulation/README.md

-this is a readme file for bit manipulation
+This is a readme file for two